fayzy123/barberBooking/README.md

    npm install
 ```

-2. Create a `.env` file inside the `server/` folder using `.env.example` as a reference and fill in your values:
+2. Create a `.env` file inside the `server/` folder using and fill in with the following values:

 ```bash
 DATABASE_URL=your_postgresql_connection_string